-Methanol masers are known to have a relatively low relative velocity compared to the star \citep{Moscadelli2010ApJ...716.1356M}, and generally have a velocity range $<15$~\kms~ \citep{Green2017MNRAS.469.1383G}.
-G060 has only a single maser spot, so we conservatively add 5~\kms (which, at the measured distance of 7.7~kpc, gives 0.13~\masy) in quadrature to the proper motion and $v_\mathrm{lsr}$ uncertainty for G060.
-Our water masers G021, G037, and G070 have $v_\mathrm{lsr}$ ranges of 6, 10, and 20~\kms~ respectively and we add 10~\kms~ in quadrature to the proper motion uncertainty.
+Methanol masers are known to have a relatively low relative velocity compared to the star \citep{Moscadelli2010ApJ...716.1356M} and generally have a velocity range $<15$~\kms~ \citep{Green2017MNRAS.469.1383G}.
+G060 has only a single maser spot, so we conservatively add 5~\kms (which, at the measured distance of 7.7~kpc, gives 0.13~\masy) in quadrature to the proper motion and $V_\mathrm{lsr}$ uncertainties for G060.
+Our water masers G021, G037, and G070 have $V_\mathrm{lsr}$ ranges of 6, 10, and 20~\kms~ respectively and we add 10~\kms~ in quadrature to the proper motion and $V_\mathrm{lsr}$ uncertainties.
 These values and uncertainties are given in Table~\ref{tab:allmasers}.